iscc/iscc-specs/docs/specification.md

 :	A blob of raw bytes that with media type specific encoding.

 Generic Media Type
-:	A basic digital content type such as UTF-8 encoded plain text or raw pixel data of images.
+:	A basic content type such as plain text in a normalized and *generic* ([UTF-8](https://en.wikipedia.org/wiki/UTF-8)) encoding format.

 ISCC
 :	International Standard Content Code